rikosintie/CookBook/Aruba/TFTP-IPv4-IPv6.md

 Detected new ip6 address: fe80::66e8:81ff:fe17:3280
 ```

 THC-IPv6 also includes a tool called `alive6` that quickly scans for link local addresses.
-Very useful if you connect several switches and want to find the ipv6 address.
+Very useful if you connect several switches and want to find the ipv6 addresses of all of them.

 The Kali guys have some examples of how to use thc-ipv6 at [THC-IPV6 Package Description](https://tools.kali.org/information-gathering/thc-ipv6)